soundcore23/Seattle_restaurants_guide/README.md

 We divided Seattle into neighborhoods using the Seattle Open Data Neighborhood Atlas.
 The neighborhood map and restaurant data were combined to create the final dataset used in the application.

 ## AI Use Disclosure:
+Developed the initial website structure with assistance from ChatGPT, including debugging and integration of Fusion APIs for enhanced functionality